A coordinated effort: transporting and unloading a shunt reactor in British Columbia, Canada

-The logistics company contacted Omega Morgan’s specialized transportation crew out of our Calgary office to transport the shunt reactor.
-Our specialized transportation services are known for unmatched safety, reliability and efficiency, and our Calgary crew was more than up to the task.
+The logistics company contacted Omega Morgan’s transportation and logistics services crew out of our Calgary office to develop an expert logistics plan and transport the shunt reactor.
+Our transportation and logistics services are known for unmatched safety, reliability and efficiency, and our Calgary crew was more than up to the task.

 The Heavy Haul

 Our crew transported the shunt reactor from the EB1 Terminal at the Port of Tacoma nearly 900 miles north to Site C. The reactor was a heavy load to haul–on the ground, it measured 23’8” long by 10’10” wide by 13’8” tall and weighed around 213,000 pounds.

 A 2015 Kenworth C500 was used as a pull tractor on the load, pulling with a 150-ton trailer.
 Due to the sizable weight, our crew used a push truck on the back to keep the load moving at a reasonable pace.
 OM’s transport and logistics teams worked together to find third-party trucks to transport the accessory loads for the shunt reactor.

 All in all, the transport and logistics went smoothly and the reactor arrived safely.
 The next step was to unload and set the reactor in place.